RobolinkInc/doc-v2/docs/codrone-mini/blockly/Junior/01-Flight-Commands/01-takeoff.md

 ##### Description

 This functions makes the drone take off.
-CoDrone EDU takes off at an average height of 1 meter off the ground.
+CoDrone Mini takes off at around 3-4 ft off the ground.

 ##### Parameters